nathan-cool/ExpenseEase/README.md

    - `description`: TextField for storing the expense description.
    - `invoice_number`: CharField for storing the invoice number (optional).
    - `reference`: CharField for storing the reference (optional).

+- **Preferences Model**
+ - Fields:
+   - `currency`: Allows users to change currency from the settins tab

 ## The Surface Plane